L78k3/grimmora-pages/content/World/Grimmora/Locations/Buildings/Auriel's Church.md

 ## Description

-A hidden church dedicated to Auril, goddess of duality, balance, chaos, and beauty.
+A hidden church dedicated to Auriel, goddess of duality, balance, chaos, and beauty.
 The building is concealed by magical predatory vines that serve as both camouflage and defense, making it difficult to find and dangerous to approach.

 ## Architecture & Features

 The church displays distinctive religious architecture:
 - **Snowflake symbol** - Prominent among the religious iconography
-- Other religious imagery related to Auril's domains
+- Other religious imagery related to Auriel's domains
 - Signs of recent maintenance despite appearing abandoned
 - Sturdy construction that has withstood the harsh northern climate

-## The Goddess Auril
+## The Goddess Auriel

 The church is dedicated to [[content/Campaigns/Campaign 1/NPCs/Auriel]], a goddess associated with:
 - **Duality** - Balance between opposing forces